TeamHydrogen/Hydrogen/README.md

 ---

 ## WARNING: Hey There!
-Please note that Hydrogen is NOT finished and contains MANY issues and no official documentation, nor repository
+Please note that Hydrogen is NOT finished and contains MANY issues and no official documentation

 ## These will come with due time after the project has been battle-tested, however feel free to use Hydrogen if you figure it out!